A Longitudinal Measurement Study of Log4Shell Exploitation from a Reactive Network Telescope: Analysis and Discussion

 The corresponding cumulative monthly distribution is defined by $\widehat{P}_{Y,m}=\sum_{k=1}^m P_{Y,k}.$ Note that, by construction, the cumulative distribution satisfies $\sum_{m=1}^{12} \widehat{P}_{Y,m} = 100\%$ for every year $Y$.
 For this intra-annual analysis, we exclude the year 2021 because data are available for only one month.
 Furthermore, based on average trends from previous years, we assume that the proportion of counts in the last two months of 2025 is negligible.

 Fig. \ref{fig:monthly_count} shows the monthly percentage distribution $P_{Y,m}$ for the years $Y \in \{2022, \cdots, 2025\}$.
 The bars correspond to $P_{Y,m}$ and the curves correspond to $\widehat{P}_{Y,m}$.
 The respective colors represent different years.
 It can be observed that, in each year, the highest attack activity consistently occurs between March and June, with $2023$ showing dominant peaks in May--June, $2024$ concentrating in March--April, and $2025$ displaying an extreme spike in April.
 After July, the attack proneness declines sharply.
 However, in $2022$, significant proportions are observed until September.
 If we examine the cumulative monthly distribution $\widehat{P}_{Y,m}$, it is evident that, except for $2022$, nearly $80\%$ of attacks occur before June, after which the curve reaches a plateau.
-In $2022$, the cumulative attack proportion reaches $79\%$ in September.
-For each year, we identify the month $m_*$ at which the cumulative attack proportion reaches approximately $80\%$.
-The corresponding cumulative monthly distribution $\widehat{P}_{Y,m_*}$, together with the average growth slope $ A_v(Y) = \frac{\widehat{P}_{Y,m_*} - \widehat{P}_{Y,1}}{m_* - 1}, $ are summarized in Table~\ref{stat_sope_1}.
+More specifically, in 2022, the cumulative attack proportion reaches 79\% in September, whereas in 2023, 2024, and 2025 it reaches 80\% in June, April, and April, respectively.
+Note that this earlier attainment of the 80\% level does not imply that attacks are becoming more aggressive; rather, it reflects that the contribution of attack counts in the latter half of each year is relatively smaller.
+Overall, these observations suggest that the majority of annual Log4Shell attack activity occurs earlier in the year.